Q&A: Is It OK to Edit Blog Interview Answers?

 So that I would not be falling back on my TL;DR answer—Of course you can edit it!—I did some research.
 Now I know why you asked the question—the answer isn’t easy to find.
 Siri had no idea…

 However, what I could find basically assumed that you would have to edit your interview.
-That assumption is why your answer was buried in tons of other information, like how to add value to an online course, how to handle the whole blog interview process, or just how to ask more interesting questions.
+That assumption is why your answer was buried in tons of other information, like how to handle the whole blog interview process or ask more interesting questions.

 The Logic Behind My Answer

 Imagine for a moment that your blog interview was a video or you worked for a magazine.
 Would you publish every single word or air the entire take of your interview?
 No. You would edit it.